dankunlee/dankunlee.github.io/_posts/2020-09-12-Building-Forum-5.md

 WHERE post.title LIKE %:title% OR post.content LIKE %:content%;
 ```

-The first query searches for a certain post and the second query counts the number of found posts (for paging).
+The first query searches for a certain post and the second query counts the number of found posts (this is required if we want to display the results with paging).

 The modified Post repository will look like this: